mukil/dm4-notifications/README.md

 *   Workspace: Whenever a `New Topicmap` (which is not `Private`) is created in it
 *   Topicmap: Whenever another user with write permission `adds a topic` to it
 *   Note: Whenever another user with WRITE permissions `Edits` the notes content<br/>
-    (while, in this case, the notificiation includes a "kind of diff" of the edits, [see this screen](https://github.com/mukil/dm4-notifications/blob/master/docs/screen_c_notification_topics_75perc.png))
+    (In this case, the notificiation includes the old and the new contents of the topic, [example](https://github.com/mukil/dm4-notifications/blob/master/docs/screen_c_notification_topics_75perc.png))

 ### Accessing notifications (In-App)